The Math Section of GHSGT

-GHSGT Math refers to the Mathematics section of the Georgia High School Graduation Test.
+Mathematics is one of the sections of the Georgia High School Graduation Test.
 This test is taken by high school students, particularly 11th graders, to obtain their Georgia High School Graduation Diploma.

-The GHSGT Mathematics examinations are framed under the QCC (Quality Core Curriculum), the GPS (Graduation Performance Standards), and the Transitional curriculum (which is designed for students following the curriculum that is in the transitional phase between QCC and the GPS curriculums).
-The topics covered in the three versions of the GHSGT Math examination are mostly the same.
-Hence, one can refer to the study guides of the different GHSGT Math test curriculums, as found on the official website (http://public.doe.k12.ga.us/Curriculum-Instruction-and-Assessment/Assessment/Pages/GHSGT.aspx).
+These examinations are framed under the QCC (Quality Core Curriculum), the GPS (Graduation Performance Standards), and the Transitional curriculum (which is designed for students following the curriculum that is in the transitional phase between QCC and the GPS curriculums).
+The topics covered in the three versions of this examination are mostly the same.
+Hence, one can refer to the study guides of the different test curriculums, as found on the official website (http://public.doe.k12.ga.us/Curriculum-Instruction-and-Assessment/Assessment/Pages/GHSGT.aspx).

-The GHSGT Math examination has to be taken by 11th graders in the Spring session of their 11th grade.
+This test has to be taken by 11th graders in the spring session of their 11th grade.

 Students who fail in this examination, will have to retake this test (the maximum number of attempts being 5 times), the time duration for the retake being from Spring of 11th grade-Summer of 12th grade.

-Students who have not qualified in the GHSGT Math examination, but have satisfied all the other criteria for high school graduation, will receive a Certificate of Performance/special diploma, from the State Board of Education, with the provision of being allowed to attempt the GHSGT again at a later date.
+Students who have not qualified in this exam, but have satisfied all the other criteria for high school graduation, will receive a Certificate of Performance/special diploma, from the State Board of Education, with the provision of being allowed to attempt the GHSGT again at a later date.

-Question Pattern- The GHSGT Math questions are of the objective-pattern, with 4 multiple-choice answering alternatives.
+Question Pattern- The questions are of the objective-pattern, with 4 multiple-choice answering alternatives.

 Number of Questions- The GPS-version of this examination has 65 multiple-choice questions, while its QCC-version presents 60-75 multiple-choice questions.